virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 ## Deployment

-### Note: The environment variable for both frontend and backend are stored in AWS.
+### Note: The environment variables defined in the example.env file for both the frontend and backend are stored in the AWS Parameter Store.

 This app is deployed on GCP (Google Cloud Platform) using App Engine for backend and bucket for frontend.